-When clouds grow colder than about -5°C, but do not immediately form ice crystals, the introduction of silver iodide ice nuclei will immediately initiate ice crystal formation, thus starting the ice-phase precipitation process.
-Ground-based seeding is commonly used in orographic applications, especially when the prevailing wind flow is perpendicular to the mountain range, so that seeding agent is lofted immediately upward into the targeted clouds.
+When clouds grow colder than about -5°C (23°F), but do not immediately form ice crystals, the introduction of silver iodide (AgI) ice nuclei will immediately initiate ice crystal formation, thus starting the ice-phase precipitation process.
+Ground-based seeding is commonly used in orographic applications, especially when the prevailing wind flow is roughly perpendicular to the mountain range, so that seeding agent is lofted immediately upward into the targeted clouds.
 This orographic seeding technique was the prime strategy used to seed winter clouds throughout the WWMPP, and continued to be the main approach utilized in the Wind River Range.
-The effectiveness of seeding operations depends upon three things:
+The success of seeding operations depends upon three things:

-- The clouds of interest must contain liquid water. - The cloud temperature at the level where liquid water is present, typically in the neighborhood of 10,000 feet MSL, must be colder than +23°F. Natural ice nuclei, such as crystalline soil particles, do not act to form ice crystals until the cloud is much colder (at least as cold as +5°F).
-The Agl seeding agent, by virtue of its crystalline shape being very close to that of ice, begins to form ice crystals much sooner, at about +23°F. As a result, precipitation formation within the cloud starts sooner, allowing more time for the ice crystals to grow and transform into snow. - The wind direction and speed must be such that the seeding agent released from the groundbased generators will be transported up the mountain slope and into the target clouds.
+- The clouds of interest must contain liquid water. - The cloud temperature at the level where liquid water is present, typically in the neighborhood of 10,000 feet mean sea level (MSL), must be colder than -5°C (23°F).
+Natural ice nuclei, such as crystalline soil particles, do not act to form ice crystals until the cloud is much colder (at least as cold as -15°C (5°F)).
+The AgI seeding agent, by virtue of its crystalline shape being very close to that of ice, begins to form ice crystals much sooner, at about -5°C (23°F).
+As a result, precipitation formation within the cloud starts sooner, allowing more time for the ice crystals to grow and transform into snow. - The wind direction and speed must be such that the seeding agent released from the groundbased generators will be transported up the mountain slope and into the target clouds.

-In operational cloud seeding the temperature criterion can be met in slightly warmer conditions as long as some of the ice nuclei still produce ice crystals.
+In operational seeding, the temperature criterion can be met in slightly warmer conditions as long as some of the ice nuclei still produce ice crystals.
 This being said, it must be noted that the magnitude of the seeding effectiveness will diminish as temperatures warm.
-Seeding should not occur when temperatures aloft are warmer than +23°F (-5°C).
+Seeding should not occur when temperatures aloft are warmer than -5°C (23°F).
 Widening the temperature window for seeding increases the number of seeding opportunities.
 Most operational (vs. research) seeding programs use this warmer temperature criterion.

-2014-2015 Funding
+2015-2016 Funding

-Funding for cloud seeding operations in the Wind River Range for the winter of 2014-2015 was provided in part by the Wyoming State Legislature's "Omnibus Water Bill - Construction" approved by the 2014 Wyoming State Legislature.
-Per the legislation, the appropriate funds could only be expended once formal cost sharing agreements were in place with other Colorado River Basin water users.
-Wyoming's cost share was capped at 25% to reflect the benefits expected to be accrued to the State.
+Funding for cloud seeding operations in the Wind River Range for the winter of 2015-2016 was provided in part by the Wyoming State Legislature's "Omnibus Water Bill - Construction" approved by the 2015 Wyoming State Legislature.
+Per the legislation, the appropriate funds could only be expended once formal cost sharing agreements were in place with other Colorado River Basin water users, or other interested parties for 75% of actual project operational costs.
+Wyoming's cost share was capped at 25%.
 In addition to the funding provided by the State of Wyoming, funding was also provided by the following organizations/agencies.